aaronbloomfield/pdr/uva/index.md

 - The set of online tools, which can be accessed through Collab or [here][160].
     - These tools are: [support requests][161], [lab submission][162], [regrades][163], [gradebook][164], and the [office hours queue][166]
 - The announcements, which are posted to the CS 2150 twitter feed: [\@UVaCS2150][151]
-- Grading guidelines, which are available in the Collab wiki ([here][171] is the direct link, although Collab login is required)
+- Grading guidelines, which will be available in the Collab wiki ([here][171] is the direct link, although Collab login is required)
 - Email list archive, which is a Collab tool ([here][170] is the direct link, although Collab login is required)
 - [Piazza][152], and our specific class is [here][175]; Collab can (maybe?) log you in directly; the Collab tool link is [here][173] (again, Collab login required)
 - [Anonymous feedback][174]